 PCOS (Polycystic Ovarian Syndrome) previously known as PCOD (Polycystic Ovarian Disease) is caused when follicular cysts develop in the ovary due to hormonal imbalances.
-It is usually marked by high levels of male hormones, acne, weight gain, hair fall, reduced response to insulin etc.
+It is usually marked by high levels of male hormones, acne, weight gain, hair fall, reduced response to insulin, etc.

 A dear friend of mine has recently been diagnosed with PCOS.
 Her gynecologist has given her medicines for regulating her menstrual cycle.
-She has been told that conceiving might be a little difficult for her in future.
+She has been told that conceiving might be a little difficult for her in the future.

 However, what my friend is worried about is her growing acne, hair fall and gaining weight.
 Conceiving is not an issue for her.

 This is the situation with most of the millennial girls suffering from PCOS.

 Reproductive health and normal menstrual cycles are considered to be an essential part of a woman’s femininity.
 This has given society a reason to make PCOS a severe disease with deep repercussions.

 On the flip side, it is a lifestyle disorder like diabetics which with a little care, can make a person go a long way.